 Data monetization can be seen to include enhanced decision-making support through a better, more effective use of data; creating a unified understanding of data and a harmonised view of all relevant data; creating conditions for data-driven work and thereby becoming a digital company; increasing process efficiency; and building common objectives, benefit concepts and mindsets when dealing with data.

-Although all of the mentioned have value, focus in the research is in data products which are sold as commodities.
+Focus in the research is in data as a service which are sold as commodities.
 Data product content is raw data or results of analysis process which might include AI or not.
 The content of data products is wrapped around with product element such as pricing plans, conditions, versioning, attractive name and description to mention a few.
 One of the fundamental aims is to define data product as accurately as possible.
 The added value is in the data which is packaged into easy to understand, buy and consume data products.

 Data owners lack tools and skills to design data products.
 Furthermore, before data products can be built on top of a platform, those need to be designed.
 Platform might even offer testbed or simulation tools to test data products before production level publication.
-Thus, the results of the research are used into development of Data Product Toolkit, which offers canvases and other tools to design and manage data products, product lifecycle and product portfolios.
+Initial set of business people oriented canvases have already been development as Data Product Toolkit, which offers canvases and other tools to design and manage data products, product lifecycle and product portfolios.
 This toolkit is now expanded to include ecosystem and operational excellence approaches, and focus is transferred from products to services (Daas)

-Currently only scalable option to deliver data product content to consumers (apps) are APIs.
+Currently, the only scalable option to deliver data product content to consumers (apps) are APIs.
 Just as data has to be productized, also necessary APIs must be productized.
 Commonly data owners lack skills to productize APIs, market place to sell goods in.
-Thus we need a third party - platform, which will offer productized APIs to access productized data products with modern plans including subscription.
+Thus we need a third-party - platform, which will offer productized APIs to access productized data products with modern plans including subscription.

 Below you'll find my planned articles to be written.
 I am more than happy to have coauthors since that enables more fluent authoring experience, multiple viewpoints, fresh ideas, fruitfull discussions and other benefits.
 I use Overleaf in the writing and that is not negotiable.
 Take a look at the article candidates and contact me if you want to participate in the research.